jfhammell/stcolumba/pages/pages-root-folder/index.md

 #  text: "Precautions have been put in place following the diocese pandemic plan to ensure a safe worship space."

 widget2:
-  title: "Christmas Services"
+  title: "Bishop's Visit"
-  url: /2023/christmas/
+  url: /2024/bishop-visit/
-  image: widget-christmas-2023-640x384.png
+  image: widget-ado-logo-640x384.png
-  text: "Join us for worship services during the Advent and Christmas season."
+  text: "The parish will welcome Bishop Shane Parker on February 4 for a special service of Confirmation."

 widget3:
-  title: "Holly & Bake Sale"
-  url: /2023/holly-sale/
-  image: widget-holly-sale-2023.png
-  text: "St Columba hosts our annual sale of fresh holly and homemade baked goods on Saturday, December 23 at 10am."

-#widget3:
-#  title: "Facilities"
+  title: "Facilities"
-#  url: /community/facilities/
+  url: /community/facilities/
-#  image: widget-hall-303x182.jpg
+  image: widget-hall-303x182.jpg
+  text: 'A community hub in Manor Park, the facilities of St&nbsp;Columba are used by various groups throughout the week, and on weekends by individuals for special occasions such as birthday or anniversary parties.
+If you have an event or meeting, one of the church halls may be a perfect fit for your needs.'
 #  text: 'We have re-opened the facilities of St&nbsp;Columba with restrictions as per the COVID-19 pandemic plan.
 If you have an event or meeting, contact us to see if one of the church halls may fit your needs.'
-#  text: 'A community hub in Manor Park, the facilities of St&nbsp;Columba are used by various groups throughout the week, and on weekends by individuals for special occasions such as birthday or anniversary parties.
-If you have an event or meeting, one of the church halls may be a perfect fit for your needs.'
 #  text: 'Unfortunately, we are not able to rent the facilities at this time.
 Please keep us in mind when COVID-19 restrictions are lifted.'

 #